Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 15.9% of residents work from home, potentially influenced by COVID-19 conditions.
-Service frequency across all routes averages 47 trips per day, equating to roughly 9 weekly trips per individual stop.
+According to the 2021 Census, 15.9% of residents work from home, a figure that may reflect COVID-19 conditions.
+The service frequency averages 47 trips per day across all routes, equating to approximately nine weekly trips per individual stop.

 Frequently Asked Questions - Transport